-International medical graduates (IMGs) who want to apply for the Canadian Resident Matching Service (CaRMS) R-1 Main Residency Match will need to provide results for the Medical Council of Canada Qualifying Examination (MCCQE) Part I and the National Assessment Collaboration (NAC) Examination.
+International medical graduates (IMGs), graduates from a U.S. School of Osteopathic Medicine, and graduates from a U.S. School of Allopathic Medicine (who graduated on or after July 1, 2025) who want to apply for the Canadian Resident Matching Service (CaRMS) R-1 Main Residency Match will need to provide results for the Medical Council of Canada Qualifying Examination (MCCQE) Part I and the National Assessment Collaboration (NAC) Examination.
 You can choose to take the NAC Examination and the MCCQE Part I in the order that you prefer.

-International medical students graduating in spring 2026 who want to apply for the 2026 CaRMS R-1 Main Residency Match will need to take the MCCQE Part I and NAC Examination during certain sessions.
-File review for the 2026 R-1 first iteration match begins in late November 2025.
+International and U.S medical students graduating in spring 2027 who want to apply for the 2027 CaRMS R-1 Main Residency Match will need to take the MCCQE Part I and NAC Examination during certain sessions.
+File review for the 2027 R-1 first iteration match begins in late November 2026.
 By taking the exams in the sessions outlined below, you will have enough time to receive your results from both exams before the deadline.

 You will be able to apply for the MCCQE Part I 15 months from the date you are expected to fully complete all medical degree requirements (your graduation date).
 Apply and schedule an appointment to take the MCCQE Part I during either the: